pnxtech/hydra-synchron-svcs/documentation/README.md

 | synchron.status | Get the status of a registered task |

 > Important: synchron tasks are immutable.
 If you find that need to update an existing registered task you should deregister the task and register a new one.

+> Important: synchron supports receiving tasks and task query messages via either send message or queue message.
+However, regardless of wether a sent or queued message is used, the response will currently be queued for the sender.
+This mean that if send message is used, a returned response via send will not be sent - instead the response is queued.
+Also using send message is supported as a convenience, messaging queuing is recommended.

 #### synchron.register